 44. An applicant may not apply for approval to amend a precinct boundary, or vary a precinct boundary under section 51, after the community plan has been registered.

-Decision on application if application to amend planning scheme not required
+Decision on application if application to amend planning scheme not required additional land the use of which is permitted by the relevant planning scheme; or

 45.(1) The local authority must decide, in accordance with this section-